Estimation of Local Anisotropy Based on Level Sets: Towards a test of isotropy

-where $\tau$ is the common value of the eigenvalues of matrix $A$. \end{corollary} \begin{remark} We can observe that the matrix $ \mathit{\Sigma}^{\star}(u, \tau, \tau, I_2)$ is non-degenerate, as in Remark \ref{non degenerate matrix}. \end{remark} \begin{remark} Under the alternative hypothesis $H_1$, the test statistic $T_{f^{\star}}^{(n)}(u)$ converges in law toward a Gaussian \rv, the mean of which will be tend to infinity.
-Indeed by using Corollary \ref{decomposition base} one can easily show that
+where $\tau$ is the common value of the eigenvalues of matrix $A$. \end{corollary} \begin{remark} By Remark \ref{non degenerate} we can observe that the matrix $ \mathit{\Sigma}^{\star}(u, \tau, \tau, I_2)$ is non-degenerate. \end{remark} \begin{remark} Under the alternative hypothesis $H_1$, the test statistic $T_{\overrightarrow{f^{\star}}}^{(n)}(u)$ converges in law toward a Gaussian \rv, the mean of which tends to infinity.
+Indeed by using equality (\ref{formule esperance}) one can easily show that